Why We Exist

 Gender is a spectrum and the number of school aged young people who identify as trans and gender diverse is currently cited as 1.2% and 2.5% respectively by the Telethon Kids Institute at the Princess Margaret Hospital in WA and The Royal Children's Hospital Gender Service in Melbourne.
 This translates into a very large number of school aged children across Australia.

 Parents of Gender Diverse Children became an Incorporated Association in Victoria as a way to give a voice to parents of trans and gender diverse children.
 Our goal was to have a platform from which to speak out about the potential elimination of LGBTIQ+ specific support programmes within educational environments.
 It soon became apparent that we could do so much more, and we have gone from strength to strength.

 The Parents of Gender Diverse Children team are passionate about raising awareness and understanding to ensure that professionals, educators and clinicians have the information, language and skills needed to create safe and inclusive environments for trans and gender diverse people and their families.

-Meagan is mum to 5 children, with four currently living at home.
+Meagan is mum to 4 children and two cats.
 Meagan’s particular area of interest is in inclusion in early childhood educational settings.

 Karyn is mum to 2 children, a dachshund and three cats.
 Karyn’s particular area of interest is in sex and sexuality education for trans and gender diverse young people.